lzim/teampsd/README.md

 This is a great way to check the formatting and output of your markdown file in the actual Manual before you hand off the review for QA Test.

-## (SKIP FOR NOW) 5.
-Check your file against the GH Actions by making a pull request to the QA branch.
+## 5. Check your file against the GH Actions by making a pull request to the GH-Pages master branch.
 - Assign QA Test reviewers and check for a red X by each GH Action and read the output of where errors occurred.
-- Once the reviewers have given feedback, merge the Feature branch into the QA branch.
+- Once the reviewers have given feedback, merge the Feature branch into the GH-Pages branch.

-## (Just create a regular pull request process for now (i.e Create a pull requeust using the branch your created in the GH-Pages branch and assign it to merge into the GH-Pages branch, TBD for QA branch at the moment)
-## 6. Assign QA Prod from QA branch
-- Make the changes/feedback you received from both the GH Actions and reviewers from the Feature branch.
-- Once you are done, you are now in QA Prod.
-    - Create a pull request from the QA branch to the Master branch and assign QA Prod reviewers for a final review.
-- If there is still feedback to incorporate make the final changes and ensure your QA Prod reviewer checks off the changes before pushing the edits to the Master branch.

-## 7. Publish your Chapter to aaster GH-pages branch.
+## 6. Publish your Chapter to master GH-pages branch.
-Merge the QA branch into GH-pages's master branch.
+Merge the Feature branch into GH-pages's master branch and double check that your chapter was published at https://mtl.how/teampsd_manual